Redirect traffic to the apex or www. subdomain

 Work around the limitations of your DNS provider

 By redirecting your root domain to your www. subdomain, you can work around certain limitations of DNS specifications.
 The limitations have to do with types of DNS records that help route traffic correctly.
 The CNAME (Canonical Name) record and A (Address) record are two of such types that are important when redirecting non-www to www.
+For a full comparison, see our guide on DNS-level vs server-side redirects.

 A CNAME record is used to redirect one domain alias to another.
 So, for instance, when you have a website with the domain www.example.com, you can use a CNAME record to ensure that example.org is redirected to it.
 An A record, on the other hand, is used to map to the domain's corresponding IP address.
 This ensures that when someone types in your domain, it redirects them to the server where your website is hosted.